 Each Optimist team also requires a parent to act as an assistant coach and another parent to act as team coordinator.
 There will be a special meeting for parents whose children are playing in Optimist end September.

 The PMCC Juniors Program is 100% Volunteer Run

 The Juniors Program is part of the Port Moody Curling Club and is 100% volunteer run.
-Parents must commit to 6 hours of volunteer time per child or pay a volunteer fee of $100 per child, should they choose not to volunteer.
+We ask that parents commit to at least 6 hours of volunteer time per child to assist with the running of the program.
 There are lots of jobs available to assist us in the running of the Junior club.
 Jobs that we need help with include: on-ice assistance, on-ice coaching, help with hot chocolate, help with Christmas party and year-end party, fundraising, jacket orders, bonspiel sign-up and co-ordination, webmaster, communications, recruitment and welcoming of adult volunteers, photography, badge preparation and executive positions.
 Click here to learn more about Juniors Volunteers.

 The Juniors Program is an excellent opportunity for all youngsters 8 to 20 years to experience the thrill of learning a great game with a fabled history and a bright future.
 The game of curling offers a chance for kids to meet new friends, have fun, and learn about etiquette and teamwork.

 It is recommended that the youth dress warmly in flexible clothing and in layers.
 No shorts.
 Gloves and a hat are optional.